konstantinpoensgen/konstantinpoensgen.github.io/pages/phd-economics-application-advice.md

 - [Research in Color Foundation](https://www.researchincolor.org)
 - [Sadie Collective](https://www.sadiecollective.org)

+#### Scholarships

+Applying to scholarships (or external funding) is particularly important if you are applying to Master's programs.
+PhD programs tend to be funded, but it can still be useful to secure external funding in either the application stage or later funding/teaching situation.
+It is critical to search for scholarships early on in the application process -- waiting for after the grad school applications is often too late.

+Some resources are linked [here](https://konstantinpoensgen.github.io/pages/free-toefl-prep.html).

 #### Sample application materials

 To provide an example of application materials, the following documents are the ones I had submitted in my application to PhD programs in economics (12/2022).
 Please keep several things in mind: